laderast/BMI535slides/06_HBase.md

 Pick it carefully according to the queries you want to make.

+## The row key determines how data is distributed

+For distributed systems, the row key is usually by geographic area

+This is because it allows data to be located in hadoop nodes closer to where it's accessed.

+For example, a facebook messenger user that is in one area probably has their data situated in a data center nearest to them.

+This partitioning of the table into *regions* allows for faster access.

 ## What's crazy about HBase

 - The row key can be (almost) anything: